 CAD/CAM use being a core operational requirement in modern manufacturing, such a module would be in demand by nearly all industries as well by firms of all sizes within these industries.
-Some of these industries include auto parts, fans, surgical equipment and others with a sizeable designing element in them stand the processes they are creating, or to work more quickly and efficiently.
-The training provided herein would give them a competitive edge and enable them to build on their foundation skills that may be the future of the industry.
+Some of these industries include auto parts, fans, surgical equipment and others with a sizeable designing element in them

 Forging is the process of squeezing, hammering, or pressing metal in the shape of a series of tool dyes/moulds.
 Different approaches determine the type or category of forging as it may be performed on heated or cold metal.
 Most sectors use a combination of both, depending on the strength and properties of the desired product.
 This makes forging one of the most common and for this Study, an important cross-cutting skill in the industrial sector and is relevant for four of the eight shortlisted sectors including Surgical goods, Cutlery and hunting knives, Fans and Auto-parts.
 Observation showed that this is a labour-intensive task, especially for the cutlery and surgical sectors, where runs are short, and workers must constantly re-orient the workpiece.
 Forge shop operators shape heated metal through hammering, pressing or squeezing, using dyes/moulds to achieve the desired shape.
-Once the metal-forming dye/mould is made, the skill of the forge shop operator comes into play, especially in open-dye forging where the worker is required to correctly position the piece according to the overall thickness and width required, and carry out other forging procedures such as thinning out particular sections or form holes or arooves in certain areas.
+Once the metal-forming dye/mould is made, the skill of the forge shop operator comes into play, especially in open-dye forging where the worker is required to correctly position the piece according to the overall thickness and width required, and carry out other forging procedures such as thinning out particular sections or form holes or grooves in certain areas.
 In the auto sector, impression-dye (closed-dye) forging is more commonly used for bulky parts that require high strength-to-weight ratios, which has been automated to some extent, with mechanical heating, feeding and positioning of workpieces.
 This has required a new skillset for labour, who were more used to semi-automated forging operations.

 Forging of metal is a demanding task, requiring both precision and strength for pressing or hammering.
 Moreover, as workers are dealing with hot metal, there are also safety hazards.
 These include noise and chances of industrial accidents, especially with drop forging (a hammer drops onto a workpiece).
 As a result, firms surveyed indicated a need for a Module 0 on worker and machine safety.
 Along with partaking the standard soft skills training, this module would be a basic introductory course and involve trainees to understand basic procedures including procedures to switch machinery on and off and basic SOPs such as those pertaining to movement around machinery, use of ear phones (to block out noise), and wearing forge shop uniforms when operating machinery.
 Additionally, this training would help trainees understand the proper chain of communication for reporting machine breakdowns and provide guidelines on proceeding forwards in the event of machine malfunction or worker injury.
-MODULE 1

 Several industrial players surveyed, opined that a one-month Module 1 in metal handling (metal composition, understanding allowable tolerances, heat capacity, recrystallization, friction, lubrication, correct positioning of different metals) would also be necessary.
-Module 0 would be a pre-requisite to this Module 1 and would allow workers in appreciating the need for precision when dealing with heated metal and expensive moulds.
-This training (if provided) would help the industry save considerable time and wages.
+Module 0 would be a

 Module 2 could be a 3 months specialised forging operations course and could be tailored to meet individual sector requirements.
 These may include an appreciation of the differences in application of heat treatment by trade.
-For example, in the auto parts sector heat treatment is typically applied after forging, thus trainees will also be taught to understand the principal defects that may result from improper forging.
-Industrial units surveyed agreed that workers with a matriculation or DAE (Diploma of Associate Engineer) would be well-suited for Modules 1 and 2 trainings.
+For example, in the auto parts sector heat treatment is typically